MichaelCurrin/dev-cheatsheets/cheatsheets/make/variables/definition.md

 ## User input with a default value

-Use the `?=` syntax to set a Make variable with a default value which can be overriden by the user.
+Use the `?=` syntax to set a Make variable with a default value which can be overridden by the user.

 Code: